-You should mention references also for figures and tables If you refer to electronic documents
+You should also mention references for figures and tables

+If you refer to electronic documents

--The name of author and the year when the document has been written (or downloaded).
+-The name of the author and the year when the document was written (or downloaded).
 Note!
 In the list of references, you should also mention the URL address, and date when the page was last accessed.